Covid-19 quarantine team vehicle: Viral image picked apart online!

 Twitter reacts to Covid-19 quarantine team vehicle image

-Debate and debunking have spread beyond the YouTube comment sections, with a number of people flocking to Twitter to weigh in on the image and others.
+Beyond the YouTube comment sections, a number of people have flocked to Twitter to weigh in on the image and others.

 Check out a selection of tweets: